GET THE MEANING OF

-Wouldn’t it be shocking to understand that this universe was generated by a foundational master code?
-That its code also acted as a template for our own lesser fractal variant, the genetic code?
+Wouldn’t it be shocking to understand that our universe was generated by a foundational master code?
+That this master code also acted as a template for our own lesser fractal variant, the genetic code?

 Wouldn’t it be stunning to discover that a rural tribe in China from thousands of years ago handed down to us a mathematical shorthand for the master code that is keyed to the universal mind in the universal body?

 The Fuxi Temple in Tianshi has a clay statue of China’s legendary first emperor, Fuxi…in changeable silk robes!
 Fuxi is offering to humanity the I Ching’s 8 trigrams, said to shorthand the 8 fundamental principles of reality.